53640496 | Vitpho | Dreamstime.com

 • Natural disasters: Hurricane Helene forged a path of destruction that few could have anticipated.
 Major roads are either washed out or still underwater, putting intense pressure on logistics experts to find alternate routes and even alternate facilities to deliver and pick up shipments.
 Now we have more storms on the way, which will only make bad situations even worse.

-• Fleet maintenance and safety: Every fleet manager is concerned with these issues every day, but during times like this, fleets may need to invest in additional safety and security measures, which can increase operational expenses.
+• Fleet maintenance and safety: These issues affect fleet managers every day, but during times like these, fleets may need to invest in additional safety and security measures, which can increase operating costs.

 Fleet managers have much to consider.
 That’s why it's vital for them to do whatever they can to keep vehicles running safely, effectively, and in compliance.